London School of Business and Finance opens new campus

 “At LSBF UK and Singapore, we achieve an 80% employment rate within six months of graduation thus ensuring students are work-ready,” he said.

-as convinced LBSF to set up base here in KL,” he said.

-As a global institution, Dr Sajilal said, LSBF’s mission is to deliver high quality, career-orientated education at LSBF so that students can prepare for successful careers in a global environment.
+As a global institution, Dr Sajilal said, LSBF’s mission is to deliver high quality, career-orientated education so that students can prepare for successful careers in a global environment.

-“Our goal is to help students develop leadership, critical thinking and problem solving skills with at least 75% of our alumni reporting significant career growth within two years of graduation, “he said.
+“Our goal is to help students develop leadership, critical thinking and problem-solving skills with at least 75% of our alumni reporting significant career growth.”

-Currently LBSF, according to Dr Sajilal, has obtained MQA approvals for its Diploma programmes and all its other programmes will comply with the Malaysian Qualifications Framework.

-He also explained LSBF Singapore has established strong collaborations with leading UK universities, including the University of Greenwich, the University of East London and Manchester Metropolitan University offering a range of undergraduate and postgraduate programmes.

 For more information, please visit our website www.lsbf.edu.my or call +603-2022 4888